pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F412G-Discovery/Applications/FreeRTOS/FreeRTOS_Mutexes/readme.txt

 @par Application Description

-This application shows how to use mutexes with CMSIS RTOS API.
+How to use mutexes with CMSIS RTOS API.

 This example creates three threads, with different priorities, that access the same mutex, as described below: